rishabprasad005/role-courses/RH124/Notes.md

 - The default shell for users in Red Hat Enterprise Linux is the GNU Bourne-Again Shell (bash).
 Bash is an improved version of one of the most successful shells used on UNIX-like systems, the Bourne Shell (sh).

 - Using bash to execute commands can be powerful. **The bash shell provides a scripting language that can support automation of tasks**.
 The shell has additional capabilities that can simplify or make possible operations that are hard to accomplish efficiently with graphical tools.

+- Shell scripting is scripting in any shell, whereas Bash scripting is scripting specifically for Bash

 - When a shell is used interactively, it displays a string when it is waiting for a command from the user. this is called the shell prompt.
 When a regular user starts a shell, the default prompt ends with a **$** character.
 The $ character is replaced by a **#** character if the shell is running as the superuser, root.
 This makes it more obvious that it is a superuser shell, which helps to avoid accidents and mistakes which can affect the whole system.

-- To get a shell prompt you must start a terminal program in the graphical environmentThe shell prompt is provided in an application window of your graphical terminal program.
+- To get a shell prompt you must start a terminal program in the graphical environment.
+The shell prompt is provided in an application window of your graphical terminal program.

 - In Linux, the most common way to get a shell prompt on a remote system is to use Secure Shell (SSH).
-Most Linux systems (including Red Hat Enterprise Linux) and macOS provide the OpenSSH command-line program ssh for this purpose.
+Most Linux systems (including Red Hat Enterprise Linux) and macOS provide the OpenSSH command-line program _'ssh'_ for this purpose.

 - The ssh command encrypts the connection to secure the communication against eavesdropping or hijacking of the passwords and content.

   Some systems (such as new cloud instances) do not allow users to use a password to log in with ssh for tighter security.
 An alternative way to authenticate to a remote machine without entering a password is through public key authentication.

-  With this authentication method, users have a special identity file containing a private key, which is equivalent to a password, and which they keep secret. their account on the server is configured with a matching public key, which does not have to be secret.
+  With this authentication method, users have a special identity file containing a private key, which is equivalent to a password, and which they keep secret.
+Their account on the server is configured with a matching public key, which does not have to be secret.
 When logging in, users can configure ssh to provide the private key and if their matching public key is installed in that account on that remote server, it will log them in without asking for a password.

 - Many system administrators choose not to run a graphical environment on their servers. this allows resources which would be used by the graphical environment to be used by the server's services instead.